 The number of adults with diabetes has doubled world-wide over the last three decades to nearly 350 million and increased nearly threefold in the U.S., a sign that the epidemic will impose an ever-greater cost burden on health systems.
 The latest calculation, based on a study published in the British journal Lancet, found that the number of adult diabetics jumped to 347 million from 153 million in 1980.

 Pre-diabetes is diagnosed when fasting blood sugar is elevated but not high enough to be considered diabetic.
 A person is considered pre-diabetic if his or her blood level is between 100 and 125 mg/dl after an overnight fast.
-Sometimes doctors refer to this as borderline diabetes.
+Sometimes providers refer to this as borderline diabetes.
 By any name, the diagnosis should serve as a loud warning signal.
 Studies have shown that each year about 10 percent of people with pre-diabetes will develop diabetes.

 “Diabetes is a long-lasting and disabling condition, and it’s going to be the largest cost for many health systems,” said Majid Ezzati, a professor of global environmental health at Imperial College London and a lead author of the study.
 Many public-health experts consider the rise in diabetes to be more worrying than the rise in high blood pressure rates and cholesterol levels.